 ETIM

-ETIM is an industry classification system that stands for "European Technical Information Model."
+ETIM is an industry classification system that stands for "Electro Technical Information Model".
 It is a standardized classification system for technical product data in the electrical, plumbing, heating, ventilation and air conditioning (HVAC) industries.
 The ETIM system provides a framework for classifying technical information about products in a standardized format that can be easily shared among manufacturers, distributors, retailers and end-users.
 The ETIM classification system is based on a hierarchical structure, with each level providing more detail about the product.
 ETIM also includes a standardized set of product attributes and values that can be used to describe the features of a product in a consistent way.
 This allows different manufacturers to use the same terminology to describe their products, making it easier for customers to compare and choose products.

 Via integration or built-in ETIM compliance, a master data management platform can further enrich product information and facilitate data sharing between manufacturers and distributors/retailers.